 Decision on Application for Comprehensive Permit Arlington Land Realty, LLC Off Dorothy Road, Arlington, MA

 , 2021

-Page 49 of 64
+Page 62 of 77

 - I.14 Prior to any work commencing on-site, the Applicant shall submit to the Board for review, proof that a Self-Verification Notification Form has been submitted to the US Army Corps of Engineers, if necessary. - I.15 Prior to any work commencing on-site, the Applicant shall submit to the Board proof that a National Pollutant Discharge Elimination System (NPDES) Construction General Permit is active for the project. - I.16 Copies of all information and all required reports regarding a US EPA NPDES permit and Stormwater Pollution Prevention Plan (SWPPP) shall be forwarded to the Board via electronic copy. - I.17 The Applicant shall submit for review and administrative approval to the Town Engineer design details confirming that the rooftop stormwater detention system will conform to the runoff assumptions and calculations in the Applicant's Stormwater Analysis.
-Any change to the rooftop detention system design will require the approval of the Board.

-- L18 Not withstanding the provisions of Condition C.2.k, the Applicant shall, through documentation to be submitted to the Board for review, establish seasonal high groundwater elevations at the Property to ensure that there is a minimum of a twofoot separation between the bottom of the stormwater management infiltration chambers and the seasonal high groundwater table.
+Any change to the rooftop detention system design will require the approval of the Board. - I.18 In addition to the provisions of Condition C.2.k, the Applicant shall, through documentation to be submitted to the Board for review, establish seasonal high groundwater elevations at the Property to ensure that there is a minimum of a twofoot separation between the bottom of the stormwater management infiltration chambers and the seasonal high groundwater table.
 The Applicant shall provide proposed locations and number of test pits and wells to the Board for review and administrative approval.
 Seasonal high groundwater shall be established based on Volume 2, Chapter 2: Structural BMP Specifications for the Massachusetts Stormwater Handbook, with specific requirements, as follows "Estimate seasonal high groundwater based on soil mottles or through direct observation when borings are conducted in April or May, when groundwater levels are likely to be highest.
 If it is difficult to determine the seasonal high groundwater elevation from the borings or test pits, then use the Frimpter method developed by the USGS (Massachusetts/Rhode Island District Office) to estimate seasonal high groundwater.
-After estimating the seasonal high groundwater using the Frimpter method, re-examine the bore holes or test pits to determine if there are any field indicators that corroborate the Frimpter method estimate. - I.19 The site shall be graded to ensure that no increase in peak runoff rate or volume is directed toward Dorothy Road and Littlejohn Street consistent with the analysis provided in the Stormwater Report dated August 2021 (revised). - I.20 The Applicant shall retain a qualified professional engineer to oversee the installation of the stormwater system.
-A stormwater mitigation report shall be submitted to the Board within ten (10) days of the completion of the installation of the stormwater management system.
-Such stormwater mitigation report shall include as-built plans, photographs from installation, and a written summary of the installation of the stormwater management system, as well as stormwater best management practices (porous pavement, rain gardens, and similar elements throughout the Property). - I.21 The Applicant shall treat planted areas within resource areas and buffer zones only with slow release nitrogen fertilizer once during the initial planting year.
-Application of this fertilizer is not permitted within two days before and after storm events.
-Lawn fertilizer may only be applied twice per year, once in the Spring and once in the Fall, with the exception of the initial planting year.
-This shall be a continuing condition in perpetuity that survives the expiration of this permit.
+After estimating the seasonal high groundwater using the Frimpter method, re-examine the bore holes or test pits to determine if there are any field indicators that corroborate the Frimpter method estimate."

-Decision on Application for Comprehensive Permit Arlington Land Realty, LLC

-Off Dorothy Road, Arlington, MA
+Decision on Application for Comprehensive Permit Arlington Land Realty, LLC Off Dorothy Road, Arlington, MA

 , 2021

-Page 51 of 64
+Page 63 of 77